 - There are smaller holdings of Asian carpets, European tapestries, pre-Columbian textiles, Coptic textile fragments, Islamic textiles, and historic European textiles

 Past Special Exhibitions

 Threads of Heaven: Silken Legacy of China’s Last Dynasty closed on January 29, 2012.
 It featured more than 90 objects from the DAM’s permanent collection of Chinese court robes and textiles that illustrate aspects of late Qing Dynasty life and culture.
-The exhibition is traveling to the Taft Museum in Cincinnati, Ohio, where it opens February 7, 2014.
-The DAM has recently published a profusely illustrated companion to the exhibition and this portion of the collection, available in The Shop at the Denver Art Museum and the online museum shop.
+The exhibition traveled to the Taft Museum in Cincinnati, Ohio, where it was on view February 7–May 18, 2014.
+A lavishly illustrated companion to the exhibition and this portion of the collection is available in The Shop at the Denver Art Museum and the online museum shop.